open2b/scriggo-site/site/from-jinja-to-scriggo.md

 ### Logic

-Scriggo, just like Jinja, supports the `and`, `or` and `not` binary operators, but with a difference: while in Jinja (like in Python) the `and`/`or` operator returns the value of the last evaluated operand, in Scriggo they return a boolean value independently from the type of the operands.
+Scriggo, just like Jinja, supports the `and`, `or` and `not` logic operators, but with a difference: while in Jinja (like in Python) the `and` and `or` expressions are evaluated as one of the two operands, in Scriggo they are always evaluated to a boolean value.

 Consider this: